TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/picolisp/index.md/index.md

 [![asciicast](https://asciinema.org/a/HdFjKizOUYKdcyFoG6h4RPhjn.svg)](https://asciinema.org/a/HdFjKizOUYKdcyFoG6h4RPhjn)

-And, that’s it!
+And, that's it!
 If implemented correctly, the solution should print “Hello, World!” to the console.